 Learn more: Orlando Weather Forecast

 The answer: Quite a lot!
 For instance, you can still enjoy Orlando’s theme parks during a rainstorm — just throw on a poncho or open an umbrella.
 If that’s not your style, there are plenty of indoor activities and attractions where you can continue your fun-filled Orlando vacation.
-Check out these winning options, and visit with confidence knowing that they’re working hard to protect you with enhanced cleaning and safety measures!
+Check out these winning options the next time you’re in Orlando!

 Indoor Attractions in Orlando

 Some of the best ways to have fun indoors in Orlando can be found on and around the epicenter of our tourism district: International Drive, aka I-Drive.
 Anchored by Universal Orlando Resort and SeaWorld® Orlando, this vibrant area is packed with delicious dining, unique retailers and some of Orlando’s most popular indoor attractions.

 Learn more: Indoor Orlando Attractions

 Take ICON Park®, for example — the entertainment, dining and shopping hub that’s home to the famous, 400-foot-tall observation wheel, The Wheel.
 Although the attraction itself sits outside, you can board it without getting wet to enjoy unbeatable views of Orlando’s landscape.
 (The Wheel does pause operations during extremely severe weather.)